Differential Case Product Overview

 A further support piece re-enforces this but prevents one tyre spinning faster than the other.
 It’s only when a pivot is introduced that this issue is resolved, and one wheel can be turned while the other is stopped.

-How Differentials Create Movement
+How Do Differentials and Differential Cases Create Movement?

 Another crossbar, and further spokes, are added to ensure it won’t turn too far.
 Extra spokes plug the gaps and allow for a smoother transition.

 Over time gears were made thicker and stronger for automobiles.
 Their edges were cut in such a way as to fit together more easily and move silently.